About

 In the past, I’ve produced artwork in a range of media, including oil and acrylic painting, digital imaging, digital photography, collage, assemblage sculpture, drawing, and installation.
 Art-historically, my artwork is largely inspired by 20th century modern painting, assemblage sculpture, Pop Art, Surrealism, and photorealism.
 Visually, my work is brightly colored, graphic, often collage based, and sometimes self-referential.
 I have worked small to large in both two and three dimensional media.

-At present, in an effort to streamline my practice, my work is primarily focused on acrylic painting – which I am less allergic to than oil paint and which I generally prefer to digital imaging.
+At present, my work is primarily focused on acrylic painting.
 In my paintings, I often combine different aesthetic styles together – such as cartoons, images from popular culture, pixelated imagery, abstract painting, illustration, computer icons, imagery associated with Photoshop tools, photo-based imagery, imagery that has been appropriated from art history, etc. Formally, I also think as much about the way that music is remixed today, as I do about the way that artists have used collage as a visual aesthetic in their artwork.
 Or in other words, I see the way that collage integrates already existing images to create new artwork as being similar to the way that musicians remix already existing songs to create new music.
 I also think a lot about visual expression and the different styles of depicting subject matter that artists have developed and used over time.
 For example, cave painting heavily relied upon line drawing, Asian art is also concerned with flatness and flat imagery, western painting has a history of “sculpting” images with light and shadow, contemporary graphic art is often crisp with bold lines, and computer graphics are generally pixelated in one way or another.